 Baxter’s Road is known island-wide for its selection of food stalls and bars lining the street, all offering a variety of food at reasonable prices.

 Here, you can pick up a good-sized vegetarian plate for close to $10.
 If fish is more your thing, you’ll get a decent portion of fresh local fish and chips for about $15.
-If you long for a bit more, for $25, you can get 2 side dishes (usually macaroni salad and coleslaw), chips, steak fish, macaroni pie, and salad.
+If you long for a bit more, for $25, you can get two side dishes (usually macaroni salad and coleslaw), chips, steak fish, macaroni pie, and salad.

-Just near the Hilton, at Pebbles Beach, is another local favorite called ‘Cuz’s’.
+Just near the Hilton, at Pebbles Beach, is another local favorite called ‘Cuz’s.’

-You’ll get big value for your dollar at this little beach shack as you indulge in the best fish cutters on the island – fish, a slice of cheddar, a fried egg, lettuce, with ketchup, pepper sauce, and mustard, all squeezed in between a salt bread bun.
+You’ll get significant value for your dollar at this little beach shack as you indulge in the best fish cutters on the island – fish, a slice of cheddar, a fried egg, lettuce, with ketchup, pepper sauce, and mustard, all squeezed in between a salt bread bun.

 The best part?
 You can also grab a local Banks beer here and still be within your price range of $10!